Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

-# Lightstreamer Reusable Metadata Adapter in Java #
+# Lightstreamer - Reusable Metadata Adapters - Java SE Adapters #

 This project includes two simple full implementations of Metadata Adapter in Java made available as sample for inspiration and/or extension.